Sex doll: In popular culture

 In the BBC programme Desert Island Discs, aired since 1942 with little interruption, guests were also permitted to bring either a book or a "luxury" in addition to musical recordings.
 Several chose life-size dolls: Oliver Reed, Ronnie Scott (who settled instead for a saxophone), and Duncan Carse.

-The fictional narrator in the Italian writer Tommaso Landolfi's comic short story "Gogol's Wife" describes several visits to the subject of his biography, Nikolai Gogol.
+The narrator of Italian writer Tommaso Landolfi's comedic short story "Gogol's Wife" describes several visits to the subject of his biography, Nikolai Gogol.
 At that renowned 19th century Russian writer's residence, the future biographer finds Gogol, referred to throughout as Nikolai Vassilevitch (his personal name and patronymic), with a life-size, anatomically correct blow-up doll.
-In later visits, the doll is described with more and more human attributes, bringing the story ever more into the realm of fantastic fiction.
+In later visits, via magical realism, the doll is described with more and more human attributes.

+Lars and the Real Girl, a 2007 American dramedy concerns the title character openly having a "relationship" with a RealDoll.

-The issue was also addressed in the film "SottoCoperta" where the protagonist Matrona tries to spread the use of sex dolls in Naples to fight prostitution.
+In another film, SottoCoperta, the protagonist, Matrona tries to spread the use of sex dolls in Naples in order to fight prostitution.

+The song Rubber Doll (Opus) by Lords of Acid off the album Our Little Secret features lyrics centered on the narrator's frustration with their partner cheating on them with a sex doll named Sex Bomb Annie.
+It was the lead single for the album, and was featured on certain modern rock radio stations late-night rotations, one example including the station KTCL.